June 5, 2023

 But whenever you look below one of the geniuses that offer up great ideas, you’ll see other geniuses and other new ideas all the way down.
-A good example of this is offered by the example of Alan Turing (above), the new face on the £50 note as we Brits try to make amends for his maltreatment and recently the subject of a biopic given added lustre by the presence of Benedict Cumberbatch in the starring role.
+A good example of this is offered by the example of Alan Turing (above), the face on the £50 note as we Brits try to make some sort of amends for his maltreatment and the subject of a biopic given added lustre by the presence of Benedict Cumberbatch in the starring role.
 Turing is rightly seen as one of the great pioneers of computer science but he has (admittedly belatedly) built this reputation as part of a lineage of great thinkers about our relationship with information.

 In the late 19th and early 20th Century an eccentric, visionary and idealistic Belgian named Paul Otlet spent five decades endeavouring to catalogue every important recorded fragment of human thought and knowledge.
 The result was a reference list of some 15 million books, magazine and newspaper articles, images and museum pieces stored on index cards and known as the Universal Bibliographic Repertory.